 Introduction

-Recurrent Neural Networks (RNNs), and their variants, Long Short-Term Memory (LSTMs), are widely used for modeling sequence data because of their ability to capture both short- and long-term dependencies.
+Recurrent Neural Networks (RNNs), and their variants, Long Short-Term Memory (LSTMs), are widely used for modeling sequence data because of their ability to capture short- and long-term dependencies.

 • financial market prediction,